Happy couple walking and carrying bags after shopping together

 Do joint credit card holders share a credit score?

-Joint credit card holders don’t share a credit score, but as the Consumer Financial Protection Bureau notes, joint credit card accounts will affect both of your credit scores individually.
+Joint credit card holders don’t share a credit score, but as the Consumer Financial Protection Bureau notes, the activity on joint credit card accounts will affect both of your credit scores individually.

-Using a joint account responsibly may positively impact both of your credit scores, but how much depends on your individual credit histories.
-The flip side can also be true: late or missed payments, or consistently carrying a high balance may negatively impact both of your scores, but the total affect to your credit score may differ for you both.
+Using a joint account responsibly may positively impact both of your credit scores, depending on your credit history.
+The flip side can also be true.
+Late or missed payments and high credit card balances may appear on each cardmember’s credit report.
+Activity on your joint account may affect each credit score differently.

 Can I add someone as a joint account holder to my Discover Card?